Lind-Project/lind-wasm/docs/contribute/debug-programs.md

 ## Debugging with GDB

-To debug a WebAssembly module using GDB, ensure that your module is compiled with debugging information (e.g., using the `-g` flag during compilation).
+To debug a WebAssembly module using GDB, ensure that your module is compiled with debugging information (e.g., using the -g flag during compilation).
+Additionally, Wasmtime itself must be compiled in debug mode (i.e., without the --release flag) to enable effective debugging of both the runtime and the module.
+This allows GDB to access symbol information from both your program and Wasmtime.

 > **Note:** Current limitations in GDB support for WebAssembly include lack of instruction-level inspection.
 Commands like `layout split` and `si` (step instruction) may break the terminal.
 It’s recommended to use `layout src` for source-level debugging.